 If we were to apply these concepts of love in dance, then we begin to notice that even when there is a lack of connection, people can still go through the motions as if there is connection.
 This would be comparable to a tease or even a one-night stand versus being in a relationship with someone who truly loves you.
 If you were to dance with a girl you have no connection with, you can go through the motions and maybe even give her the impression that there is a connection when there really isn’t.
 It is physically possible to dance, but it means nothing if the motions do not appeal to your emotional core.
 Still, once in a blue moon there is someone you really feel a connection with, and when you come across this person, you can’t help but gravitate toward each other.
 When you dance, it feels so good that you don’t even care what you’re doing anymore.
 Perfect moves are no longer a priority.
 You’re just happy to be in their presence, basking in the ever elusive feeling that is connection.

 The great thing is that true connection is a powerful force.
 While, like love, it is hard to describe without the liberal use of poetic techniques, the existence or lack thereof is rather easily felt.
 I always notice when people have connection because it is coupled with the biggest smiles, endless laughter, and they are absolutely inseparable.
 I also notice when my students don’t have connection and are just going through the motions.
-All of the sudden, there is less eye contact, less energy, and we are left with just a bunch of moves.
+There is less eye contact, less energy, and we are left with just a bunch of empty moves.
 I’ve felt such strong connections that I’ve completely lost track of time and before I know it, it’s 4 a.m., and we’re the last ones on the dance floor.
 I’ve also experienced such weak connections that made me not want to dance ever again.

 I’ve been asking, “How do you teach connection?”
 But maybe before I even consider that question, I should take a step back and ask myself an even more important question:

 “Can you teach connection?”